Access paths to CDP and its components

 - SSO access through Management Console - After the initial identity provider configuration, users can access CDP and its SSO-interfaces through the Management Console.
 You can access various CDP services including Management Console, Machine Learning Workspaces, Data Catalog, Replication Manager, Data Hub, and Data Lakes.

-- Accessing non-SSO interfaces using IPA password - You must set your IPA password to add the user credentials to the IPA server.
-Using the workload username and IPA password, you can access non-SSO interfaces such as SSH to clusters, JDBC connections, REST APIs, Data Warehouses, and so on.
+- Accessing non-SSO interfaces using workload password - You must set your workload password to add the user credentials to the IPA server.
+Using the workload username and workload password, you can access non-SSO interfaces such as SSH to clusters, JDBC connections, REST APIs, Data Warehouses, and so on.

 - Accessing CDP CLI using access keys - On the User Management section of the Management Console, you can generate your access keys.
 Use these access keys for CDP CLI and for running jobs.